 The ship now charts a southeasterly course bound for South Georgia.
 Spend time on the outer decks watching the giant albatross and numerous petrels as they duck and weave on the winds of the South Atlantic.
 Educational presentations commence and are always popular.
 History is a key theme of this voyage and the epic story of Sir Ernest Shackleton and the HMS Endurance expedition is central to any trip to South Georgia.
-Perhaps you will pick up some valuable tips from the on-board photographic guide, learning about image composition, the subtle polar light and all the basics of good camera craft.
-The group will also learn about Polar conservation - a theme particularly close to the hearts of the guides and crew.
+An onboard photographic guide can give you valuable tips about image composition, the subtle polar light, and all the basics of good camera craft.

-South Georgia has often been called the ‘Serengeti of the Southern Ocean’ – and, as the ship approaches the deep bays of this rugged, rocky outcrop, you will begin to see why.
-Launch the zodiacs and begin your exploration of the island, in the vicinity of Elsehul Bay.
+Today, the ship will approach the deep bays of this rugged, rocky outcrop, you will begin to see why.
+Launching the Zodiacs, you will begin your exploration of the island, in the vicinity of Elsehul Bay.
 Large numbers of fur seals and the much larger elephant seal will line the dark sand beaches.
 Living in the tussock grass, king penguins and their chicks may number up to 100,000 birds in some locations, including Salisbury Plain, St Andrews Bay and Gold Harbour.
-The island is also home to large numbers of nesting albatross and they fill the skies above, coming and going from the nest.
+The island is also home to large numbers of nesting albatross as they fill the skies above, coming and going from the nest.

-South Georgia is a thrilling location for history buffs and the rusting relics of the early whaling industry surround you.
-Observe several of the old stations at locations including Leith, Husvik and Stromness.
+South Georgia is a thrilling location for history lovers and the rusting relics of the early whaling industry are all around us.
+You can visit the old stations at locations including Leith, Husvik and Stromness.
 A highlight is a visit to Grytviken – the largest of the whaling stations, situated at the head of Cumberland Bay.
-It is here that you can visit the gravesite of Sir Ernest Shackleton.
-For many, being in the presence of the great explorer will be a highlight of the trip.
-There’s an excellent museum at Grytviken, maintained by the South Georgia Heritage Trust, and the restored church, built by the original Norwegian whalers, provides a fascinating glimpse into the past.

 The South Orkney Islands represent the peaks of a submarine mountain range called the Scotia Arc, connecting South Georgia to the South Shetland Islands.
 Often shrouded in fog and surrounded by ice much of the year, a chance to visit these islands doesn’t come often.